Archive of the Mendocino Heritage Artists

 It was upstairs in the Elliott building that Bill first opened a gallery, selling art and used books (because Bill was a reader, and Mendocino had no bookshop).

 Next, Bill moved his gallery to the Albion Street end of the property, to the small building that now houses The Compass Rose leather shop.

 The third incarnation of Bill Zacha’s art gallery was in the east half of the current Gallery Bookshop, where it remained for nearly nine years, before moving again.

-In 1970, Bill moved his gallery to the now legendary building at 45110 Main Street in Mendocino, and named it Zacha’s Bay Window Gallery.
+In 1970, Bill moved his gallery to the now legendary building at 560 Main Street (currently numbered 45110 Main Street), and named it Zacha’s Bay Window Gallery.

 Lucia Zacha remembers, “The property there was gradually developed, adding more rooms to the downstairs exhibit space.
 The back apartment and studio were custom built for Dorr Bothwell in 1973.
 She lived there several years, before her move to Arizona [winter 1994-1995].”

 “Hilda Pertha moved into the upstairs apartment later, living there 37 years, until her death [in 2011].”

 When Zacha’s Bay Window Gallery finally closed in 2014, Bill Zacha’s Mendocino galleries had represented the very best of Mendocino art for over fifty years.
 The Bay Window Gallery name continues here on Bill Zacha’s website.